Machine learning methods for finite population parameter estimation in survey sampling: MODEL-ASSISTED ESTIMATION

 Therefore, $\widehat{\mu}_{\mathrm{MA}}^{\mathrm{cf}}(\widehat m)$ is asymptotically equivalent to the oracle estimator $\widehat{\mu}_{\mathrm{MA}}(m_N)$ and inherits its first-order asymptotic properties, including root-$n$ consistency and a central limit theorem.
 It is worth pointing out that this asymptotic equivalence does not require any specific rate of convergence for $\widehat m(\cdot)$.
 It suffices that \eqref{MSE_pred} holds, i.e., the cross-fitted predictions are mean-square consistent for the population-level fitted rule $m_N(\cdot)$.
 In particular, $m_N(\cdot)$ need not coincide with the true regression function $m(\cdot)$.
+Moreover, since in Poisson sampling, a natural variance estimator of $\widehat{\mu}_{\mathrm{MA}}^{\mathrm{cf}}(\widehat m)$ is given by using the honest residuals $y_k-\widehat{m}^{(-v(k))}(\bx_k)$.
+The above variance estimator can be shown to be consistent, under mild conditions on the sampling design.
 We can thus justify an asymptotic $(1-\alpha)$ Wald-type confidence interval for $\mu$,